juand-r/naacl-2019-notes/README.md

 ##### (Poster; Could not attend) Improved Lexically Constrained Decoding for Translation and Monolingual Rewriting

+---

-##### Answer-based Adversarial Training for Generating Clarification Questions.
+##### :boom: Answer-based Adversarial Training for Generating Clarification Questions.
 Sudha Rao and Hal Daumé III

 Clarification Questions are context aware questions that ask for missing Information.
 For example: